Concrete vs. Asphalt

 Benefits of Asphalt

 Asphalt is cheaper to install than concrete, but it doesn’t last as long and requires more maintenance.
+This is one of the primary differences between concrete and asphalt.
 On the other hand, if you get a crack in your concrete, you are pretty much stuck with it unless you want to tear it up and redo it.
 With asphalt, you can easily repair most damage.

 Concrete vs. Asphalt Driveways